omghax/jruby-sandbox/README.md

 [![Build Status](https://travis-ci.org/omghax/jruby-sandbox.png?branch=master)](https://travis-ci.org/omghax/jruby-sandbox)

-The JRuby sandbox is a reimplementation of _why's freaky freaky sandbox in JRuby, and is heavily based on [javasand][1] by Ola Bini, but updated for JRuby 1.6.
+The JRuby sandbox is a reimplementation of \_why's freaky freaky sandbox in JRuby, and is heavily based on [javasand][1] by Ola Bini, but updated for JRuby 1.7.

 ## Prerequisites

-This gem requires JRuby 1.6.
-As of the time of this writing, it is known to work with the latest stable version of JRuby, 1.6.3.
-You can install it via RVM with the following command:
+This gem was developed against JRuby 1.7.6, and is known to work with 1.7.8, but has not been tested against other versions, so proceed at your own risk.
+The Travis CI configuration specifies the `jruby-19mode` target, which floats between exact versions of JRuby.
+At the time of writing, this is currently JRuby 1.7.8.
+You can see a list of Travis CI's provided rubies [here][2].
+As long as the build is green you should be good to go.

+Installing JRuby is simple with RVM:

-    rvm install jruby-1.6.3
+    rvm install jruby-1.7.6

 ## Building